jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="cbp_0915" width="75" alt="An “intertitle,” or interior title, introducing a story in the anthology title Fantastic Comics #15 (February 1941).
 Fox." caption="An “intertitle,” or interior title, introducing a story in the anthology title Fantastic Comics #15 (February 1941).
 Fox."%}

 #### Dedications
 Dedications are another type of paratext discussed by Genette and a common feature of traditional literary texts.
 Again we draw examples from Swinburne.
-In the first case we see the dedicattion to the painter Edward Burne Jones, a close friend of Swinburne.
+In the first case we see the dedication to the painter Edward Burne Jones, a close friend of Swinburne.
 The dedication is from Swinburne’s most famous volume, _Poems and Ballads_ (1866).
 A second example is an implied dedication to one of Swinburne’s literary heroes, Victor Hugo, on the occasion of Hugo’s 78th birthday.

 {% include feature/image.html objectid="assets/img/swinburne-pb-dedication.jpg" width="75" alt="Dedication to Edward Burne-Jones from Algernon Charles Swinburne’s Poems and Ballads (1866)" caption="Dedication to Edward Burne-Jones from Algernon Charles Swinburne’s Poems and Ballads (1866).
 Image from the Internet Archive: https://archive.org/details/b29012685/."%}

-{% include feature/image.html objectid="assets/img/swinburne-sots-birthday-ode.jpg" width="75" alt="“Birthday Ode” written by Algernon Charles Swinburne on the occassion of Victor Hugo’s 78th birthday.
-From Swinburne’s Songs of the Springtides (1880)." caption="“Birthday Ode” written by Algernon Charles Swinburne on the occassion of Victor Hugo’s 78th birthday.
+{% include feature/image.html objectid="assets/img/swinburne-sots-birthday-ode.jpg" width="75" alt="“Birthday Ode” written by Algernon Charles Swinburne on the occasion of Victor Hugo’s 78th birthday.
+From Swinburne’s Songs of the Springtides (1880)." caption="“Birthday Ode” written by Algernon Charles Swinburne on the occasion of Victor Hugo’s 78th birthday.
 From Swinburne’s Songs of the Springtides (1880).
 Image from the HathiTrust Digital Library: https://hdl.handle.net/2027/mdp.39015049022638."%}

 While they are not as frequent as in non-graphic literary texts such as novels, plays, and volumes of poetry, dedications are also present in comics books.
-As in the three examples below, comic book dedictions often indicate a debt of gratitude to comics creators from an earlier generation.
+As in the three examples below, comic book dedications often indicate a debt of gratitude to comics creators from an earlier generation.
 In the first example, writer Roy Thomas dedications a Sub-Mariner story from _Sub-Mariner_ #32 (June 1971) to Bill Everett, who in 1939 created the Sub-Mariner character.
 Everett passed away less than two years after the publication of this dedication, in February 1973, at the age of 55.

 {% include feature/image.html objectid="cbp_0006" width="75" alt="A dedication to Bill Everett, creator of Sub-Mariner, in Sub-Mariner #38 (June 1971).
 Marvel Comics." caption="A dedication to Bill Everett, creator of Sub-Mariner, in Sub-Mariner #38 (June 1971).
 Marvel Comics."%}